Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Blocks of

 \begin{propn} Suppose $\la,\mu\in\pb\tau$.
 If $\lo\la\ls\lo\mu$ and $\hi\la\ls\hi\mu$, then $\la\domby\mu$. \end{propn}

-\begin{pf} We use the equivalent characterisation of the dominance order in terms of conjugate partitions.
-Letting $\la'$ denote the partition conjugate to $\la$ (defined by $\la'_r=\max\lset{c\gs1}{\la_c\gs r}$), we have \cite[Lemma 1.4.11]{jk} $\la\domby\mu$ \iff $\la'\dom\mu'$.
-Now note that replacing an integer $a$ with $a+h$ in a strict partition entails adding one node to each of columns $a+1,\dots,a+h$; similarly, inserting the parts $a,h-a$ with $a\ls n$ entails adding two nodes to each of columns $1,\dots,a$, and one node to each of columns $a+1,\dots,h-a$.
+\begin{pf} Replacing an integer $a$ with $a+h$ in a strict partition entails adding one node to each of columns $a+1,\dots,a+h$; similarly, inserting the parts $a,h-a$ with $a\ls n$ entails adding two nodes to each of columns $1,\dots,a$, and one node to each of columns $a+1,\dots,h-a$.